This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Oral medicine: These medicines are used to treat serious types of psoriasis and are taken by mouth.
 They include steroids or retinoids.
 They may also include medicines that decrease the rate of growth of your skin cells or that affect your immune system.

 - Phototherapy: You may need ultraviolet (UV) light treatments if your psoriasis is severe.
-Your skin is exposed to UV light for the period of time that your caregiver prescribes.
+Your skin is exposed to UV light for the period of time that your healthcare provider prescribes.

 What are the risks of psoriasis?